The changing face of fire

 "We feel 2011 should be a break out year," Johnson said.
 "Mobility, design, green and unique, these and other factors are driving how we plan to supply the market - and the growth potential appears to be just starting."

 The Venturi Technology also made possible a portability of fire that has resulted in flames that become wall art.
-The Outdoor GreatRoom Company's soon to be introduced wall-mounted Inspiration gel-fueled fireplace can use any existing wall, interior or exterior, and involves an economy of installation time and effort.
+The Outdoor GreatRoom Company's soon to be introduced wall-mounted Inspiration gel-fueled fireplace can use

 "The Shimek family's entrepreneurial mindset and experience with flame products is what inspired the technology," Johnson said.
 "The exciting part is that Venturi Technology is scalable in size and not limited to a single fuel source."
 Each unit can be further enhanced with highly reflective Diamond Glass Fire Crystals.